pism/pism/doc/sphinx/practical-usage.rst

 By specifying regridded variables "``thk,temp``", the ice thickness and temperature values from the old grid are interpolated onto the new grid.
 Here one doesn't need to regrid the bed elevation, which is set identically zero as part of the EISMINT II experiment A description, nor the ice surface elevation, which is computed as the bed elevation plus the ice thickness at each time step anyway.

-A slightly different use of regridding occurs when "bootstrapping", as described in section sec-initboot_ and illustrated by example in section sec-start_.
+A slightly different use of regridding occurs when "bootstrapping", as described in section :ref:`sec-initboot` and illustrated by example in section :ref:`sec-start`.

-See table tab-regridvar_ for the regriddable variables using ``-regrid_file``.
+See table :numref:`tab-regridvar` for the regriddable variables using ``-regrid_file``.
 Only model state variables are regriddable, while climate and boundary data generally are not explicitly regriddable.
 (Bootstrapping, however, allows the same general interpolation as this explicit regrid.)

 .. list-table:: Regriddable variables.
 Use ``-regrid_vars`` with these names.